Techprossng/Techpross-backend/API_DOCUMENTATION.md

 Welcome to the API documentation for the routes/endpoints in the backend for TechProsNaija.
 This documentation has been prepared to help the engineers/developers working on the client-side to know the required parameters for sending requests and the expected responses.

-Endpoints are split into sections i.e `User`, `Course` e.t.c.
-Each section may or may not contain subsections which is dependent on the design of the endpoints.
+- Endpoints are split into sections i.e `User`, `Course` e.t.c.

-Status codes are sent in the response object.
+- Status codes are sent in the response object.
 They are not part of the JSON data response.

 ## Sections
 - [User](#user)